IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/LAUNCH.md

 The command above launches the application to write *`4000000`* messages in *`6`* partitions with the topic name *`dh6`*.

 ## "Event Streams to COS" app to the Streaming Analytics service

+It is recommended to launch the application [dh_json_parquet](dh_json_parquet/README.md) to a Streaming Analytics service with "premium container" plan (16 cores and 128GB RAM)

 ### Prepare environment variables